Die Hauptstadt, Capricorn

 The doors to the dome burst open abruptly and a singular figure stormed into the room: Marionette Engel.
 Behind her came Von Spiel’s male subordinate who lunged at Marionette only to be tackled to the ground by Von Spiel’s other subordinate before he could reach her.

-“Major General!” the male subordinate shouted as he was pinned by the other.
+“Generalmajor!” the male subordinate shouted as he was pinned by the other.
 “Charlotte freed Marionette!
 She’s—”

 She’s with the Augen, Werner realized.
 Right under Von Spiel’s eyes—